Founder & Executive Director: Antonia Mulvey

 Antonia Mulvey is the Founder and Executive Director of Legal Action Worldwide (LAW).
 She is a British lawyer with 20 years of experience in international, human rights, refugee and criminal law.
 Mulvey has established and headed rule of law and access to justice programmes for the UN and INGOs in Sudan, Somalia and the occupied Palestinian territory.
 She has also worked for UNHCR in Washington DC.
 Prior to her international work, Antonia practiced criminal and refugee law at one of the UK’s top human rights law firms.
 Her experience ranges from advising governments on judicial and legislative reform, to founding the first Women Lawyers Association in Somalia, establishing the first law faculty in Puntland, Somalia, and establishing the first paralegal programmes in Darfur, Sudan.
 The legal programme that she established in the occupied Palestinian territory stopped the forcible displacement of more than 20,000 Palestinians from their homes.

-Mulvey is a Visiting Scholar at the Center for Women, Peace and Security at the London School of Economics and has been a Visiting Scholar at Columbia University Law School, New York.
+Mulvey is a Visiting Scholar at the Centre for Women, Peace and Security at the London School of Economics and has been a Visiting Scholar at Columbia University Law School, New York.
 She is completing her PhD in international law at SOAS, University of London and is an Expert Panelist for the International Conflict Masters programme at the University of Leicester, UK.
 She is a sexual and gender based violence expert for UN Women and the Justice Rapid Response Unit.
 In 2016 she was appointed by OHCHR to investigate sexual violence in Myanmar for the first Human Rights Council report on the issue.
 She is a criminal justice expert for the European Union Security Sector Reform Section and UNDP.
 She lectures widely on access to justice and rule of law issues.
 She is married with three children.

 Shamsul Bari currently chairs Research Initiatives Bangladesh and previously had a distinguished UN career.
 Highlights include his role as UNHCR Regional Director for Central Asia, South West Asia, North Africa, and the Middle East.